 This kit is for ages 5 and older for a reason: the kit contains small parts.
 These parts present themselves as choking hazards for younger children.
 Adult supervision may be necessary when it’s being used in the presence of young children.

 This raspberry pi kid computer has one set of blueprints that fold out into one massive blueprint.
 It’s mainly picture diagrams like Lego so sometimes my child got confused about what part went where.
 A little guidance was all that was required.
 I would have liked to see more of a manual on fault-finding if anything goes wrong.

 - Needs a micro USB cable for power

 As the Piper kit is powered by an internal 6000mah battery you will need to supply power to charge this battery up.
 If your children spend hours on it eventually you will run out of power.
 I would have liked to see an included micro USB wall charger included.
 Any phone wall charger will work that has a micro USB connection.

-- PC parts like battery and speaker just floating loose.
+- PC parts like the battery and speaker just float loose.

 I would have liked all of the components to be securely clipped into place.
 This is not so with this Piper kids computer kit.
 I guess this is so you can quickly plug in extra items during the game.
 It’s a very hands-on system.
 Don’t worry its all low voltage.

 Some Dual lock velcro works perfectly for this and it’s what I have done to secure some of the parts that are floating around.
 I have noticed some other people online using double-sided tape but this can become messy if you need to remove an item.
 Dual Lock Velcro is fantastic.